8 Tips for Packing Your Dishes and Glassware

 8. Pack heavy to light

 As you pack each box, start with the heaviest items on the bottom of the box.
 Then, work your way up to the lighter, more delicate items.
 That way, the box will stay upright more easily, and the fragile items won’t be crushed by your sturdy tumblers and coffee mugs.
-Boxes packed this way are just easier for Irvine moving companies to move.
+Boxes packed this way are just easier for the moving crew to move.